Rafostar/clapper/README.md

 Feel free to ask me any questions.
 Come and talk on Matrix: [#clapper-player:matrix.org](https://matrix.to/#/#clapper-player:matrix.org)

 ## Special Thanks
 Many thanks to [sp1ritCS](https://github.com/sp1ritCS) for creating and maintaining package build files.
+Big thanks to [bridadan](https://github.com/bridadan) and [Uniformbuffer3](https://github.com/Uniformbuffer3) for helping with testing V4L2 and NVDEC hardware acceleration methods.

 Thanks a lot to all the people who are supporting the development with their anonymous donations through [Liberapay](https://liberapay.com/Clapper/).
 I :heart: U.